cablehead/stacks/README.md

 ### To release

-- Add Actions
-    - Tab
+- Clicking trigger in the Actions Modal doesn't trigger the action

 - Copying an item should put it at the top of stacks